Wichita Public Schools administrator turns front porch into classroom to tutor student

 Turning Mr. Polite’s front porch into a classroom.

-“I was up on the ramp and he was sitting in his chair about 8 to 10 feet away and we just made it work,” said Mr. Polite.
+“I was up on the ramp, and he was sitting in his chair about eight to 10 feet away, and we just made it work,” said Mr. Polite.

 “I felt like there was somebody on my team that wanted to help me win,” said Williams.